 If none of your school preferences can be met, your child will be allocated a place at the nearest appropriate school which has places available.
 This means it's in your best interests to put three school preferences on your application, to maximise the chances of your child being offered a place at one of your preferred schools.

 A booklet containing information and help on the transition to secondary school is available.
 It also includes details of individual schools' admissions criteria and their admission numbers.
 View the Primary and Secondary Education in Middlesbrough document.
+Information about the individual schools can also be found on their own websites.

 If a school is unable to offer your child a place, you can appeal against the decision.